gedeontofidji/Documentation/index.md

 * <a href="https://learn.microsoft.com/en-us/power-apps/user/ai-in-apps" target="_blank" rel="noopener noreferrer">AI features overview</a>

 ## To do
-* Agent Power App (make filter with natural language / find records and sum up them, add the agent in the sitemap)
 * How to create a plugin assembly and a C# solution project with all the references from scratch (https://youtu.be/nxnMvBkoS0k?si=FSd1XPs8HNAY7mC_)
 * GitHub pour Power App (versionning and edit code directly outisde of power app and commit it)
 * Formation powerbi